gberger/gberger.github.io/_posts/2013-12-12-github-lost-15-dollars-to-send-me-stickers.md

 Among the many products sold at the [Github Store](http://shop.github.com/){:target="_blank"}, the [Octodex Sticker Packs](http://shop.github.com/products/octodex-sticker-pack){:target="_blank"}
- re probably some of the most popular items.
-Each pack contains 10 different Octocat](http://octodex.github.com/){:target="_blank"} stickers and costs $5.
+are probably some of the most popular items.
+Each pack contains 10 different [Octocat](http://octodex.github.com/){:target="_blank"} stickers and costs $5.
 If you're a lover of the mascot (who isn't?), you'd probably be inclined to buy a pack or three.

 I purchased 3 packs a couple weeks ago, for a total of $15 plus $5 to account for shipping to Brazil.
 When the package arrived, I noticed the USPS label said the shipping cost $35.65.